-Thank you for purchasing an AMADA WELD TECH DC25 Linear DC Welding Control.
-For the rest of this manual, the DC25 will be referred to simply as the Power Supply.
+Thank you for purchasing an AMADA WELD TECH - UB25 Linear DC Welding Power Supply / Control.

 Upon receipt of your equipment, please thoroughly inspect it for shipping damage prior to its installation.
 Should there be any damage, please immediately contact the shipping company to file a claim, and notify us at: